How small leaks can cause devastating water damage

 Water damage becomes especially expensive when attempting to sell your home.
 It’s better to be proactive now, than to wait until the 11th hour when your home is already on the market.
 Home inspectors are trained to look for water and mold damage and will document their findings, no matter how big or small, in their pre-sale inspection report.
 Potential buyers can use this report to offer substantially less than your asking price or, worse yet, abandon the deal altogether because they feel the home is too much trouble to repair.

 SERVPRO of Northwest Portland is Here to Help!

 When your home has water damage from flooding or leaks, we have the expertise and equipment to properly restore your property.
 Our experience and scientific approach to water removal and water cleanup enable us to properly dry and restore your property.
 The restoration process begins when you call us.
-Our representative will guide you through the crisis and may ask several questions to help us better understand the equipment and resources.
+Our representative will guide you through the crisis and may ask several questions to help us better understand the situation and dispatch the appropriate equipment and resources.
 We determine the scope of your water damage at this stage.
 We inspect and test to determine the extent of damage and how far the moisture has traveled to ensure proper and complete restoration.
 Call us today to get the process started!
 503-283-3658